-"UNE Representative" - Means a University employee (casual, fixed term and permanent), contractor, agent, appointee, UNE Council member, adjunct, visiting academic and any other person engaged by the University to undertake some activity for or on behalf of the University.
-It includes corporations and other bodies falling into one or more of these categories.

-"Amortisation" - The systematic allocation of the depreciable amount of an intangible asset over its useful life.

-"Depreciation" - The systematic allocation of the depreciable amount of a tangible asset over its useful life.

-"Fair Value" - The price that would be received to sell an asset in an orderly transaction between market participants at measurement date.

-"Non-Current Asset" - An asset with a life of one year or greater.

-"Residual Value" - The estimated amount that would be obtained from the disposal of the asset after deducting any estimated costs of disposal.

-"Asset" - A resource controlled by the University as a result of past events and from which future economic benefits are expected to flow to the University.

-"Impairment Loss" - (of an Asset) The amount by which the carrying amount of an asset exceeds its recoverable amount.

-"School" - Is an organisational unit comprising academic staff in related fields of study who are responsible for teaching and research in those academic fields together with support staff.
-Each School also has lead management for the design and delivery of the courses within its responsibility.

-"Effective Date" - means the Rule/Policy takes effect on the day on which it is published, or such later day as may be specified in the policy document.
+- "UNE Representative" Means a University employee (casual, fixed term and permanent), contractor, agent, appointee, UNE Council member, adjunct, visiting academic and any other person engaged by the University to undertake some activity for or on behalf of the University.
+It includes corporations and other bodies falling into one or more of these categories. - "Amortisation" The systematic allocation of the depreciable amount of an intangible asset over its useful life. - "Depreciation" The systematic allocation of the depreciable amount of a tangible asset over its useful life. - "Fair Value" The price that would be received to sell an asset in an orderly transaction between market participants at measurement date. - "Non-Current Asset" An asset with a life of one year or greater. - "Residual Value" The estimated amount that would be obtained from the disposal of the asset after deducting any estimated costs of disposal. - "Asset" A resource controlled by the University as a result of past events and from which future economic benefits are expected to flow to the University. - "Impairment Loss" (of an Asset) The amount by which the carrying amount of an asset exceeds its recoverable amount. - "Head of Cost Centre" Normally means the Dean of Faculty or Director (as the case may be) of the relevant Faculty or Directorate.
+Where it is not appropriate for the Dean or Director to act, or where the circumstances relate to a position reporting directly to a Senior Executive, the Head of Cost Centre will be taken to mean the relevant Senior Executive.
+Where the matter relates to a Senior Executive, the Head of Cost Centre will be the Vice- Chancellor and Chief Executive Officer. - "School" Is an organisational unit comprising academic staff in related fields of study who are responsible for teaching and research in those academic fields together with support staff.
+Each School also has lead management for the design and delivery of the courses within its responsibility. - "Effective Date" means the Rule/Policy takes effect on the day on which it is published, or such later day as may be specified in the policy document.